Atlanta Braves acquire Robinson Canó in minor league trade for cash

-ATLANTA – The Atlanta Braves have acquired veteran second baseman Robinson Cano in a minor league deal for cash considerations with the San Diego Padres.
+ATLANTA — The Atlanta Braves have acquired veteran second baseman Robinson Cano for $1 in a minor league deal with the San Diego Padres.

 The Braves are without second baseman Ozzie Albies for the next few weeks.
 Albies fractured his foot last month in an at-bat, and Atlanta has been relying on Orlando Arcia as his replacement.
 Arcia is hitting .252 with three homers and 17 RBIs in 123 at-bats this year.
 Manager Brian Snitker has said he’s been pleased with Arcia, especially his defense.